 These changes, like the 1st trimester, can instigate changes:

 - Skin pigmentation changes: This one, also known as “melasma,” or the “mask of pregnancy,” is largely due to hormones.
 The changing hormones during the 2nd trimester can encourage more rapid growth of pigment-producing skin cells.
 Women will find an increase in darker skin patches, particularly following sun exposure.
-Don’t worry if you find yourself developing melasma, though: it is harmless, and will fade postpartum for most women.
-Many women also experience melasma as a side effect from hormonal contraceptives.
+Don’t worry if you find yourself developing melasma, though: it is harmless and will fade postpartum for most women.
+Many women also experience melasma as a side effect of hormonal contraceptives.